fsharp/fslang-design/RFCs/FS-1097-task-builder.md

             member inline ReturnFrom: task: Task<'T> -> TaskCode<'T, 'T>

 ```
-The use of explicit low/medium/high priority extension members for Bind and ReturnFrom ensure that Task binding is preferred, for these reasons
+The use of explicit low/medium/high priority extension member modules for `Bind` and `ReturnFrom` ensure that `Task` binding is preferred, for these reasons

 1. Task satisfies the Task-like pattern, thus avoiding ambiguities